notacatjs/dommit/Readme.md

 ### use(fn)

-Use a reactive plugin. `fn` is invoked immediately and passed the reactive instance.
+Use a dommit plugin. `fn` is invoked immediately and passed the dommit instance.

 ### destroy()

-Destroy the reactive instance.
+Destroy the dommit instance.
 This will remove all event listeners on the instance as well as remove the element from the dom.

 Fires a `destroyed` event upon completion.

 ## Model Adapters

-Model Adapters provide the interface for reactive to interact with your model implementation.
+Model Adapters provide the interface for Dommit to interact with your model implementation.
 By using a custom adapter you can support models from [backbone.js](http://backbonejs.org/#Model), [modella](https://github.com/modella/modella), [bamboo](https://github.com/defunctzombie/bamboo), etc..

-You can make reactive compatible with your favorite model layer by creating a custom adapter.
-Changes to your model will cause the reactive view to update dynamically.
+You can make Dommit compatible with your favorite model layer by creating a custom adapter.
+Changes to your model will cause the view to update dynamically.
 The following API is required for all adapters.

 ### constructor